fjchange/pytorch_ano_pre/README.md

 2. Download Lite-Flownet model, and replace the path in **train.py**
 > wget --timestamping http://content.sniklaus.com/github/pytorch-liteflownet/network-sintel.pytorch

+** The quality of optical flow matters, it would be better if you finetune the liteflownet with FlyingChairsSDHom dataset**

 3. replace all the modle_output_path and log_output_path to where you want in **train.py**